Virgilio Dávila: Early years

 Dávila was born in the town of Toa Baja. he was influenced by the literary collection of his parents, both of whom were teachers, at an early age.
 He attended private schools where he received both his primary and secondary education.
 Dávila earned his bachelor's degree from the Civil Institute of Higher Learning in 1895.
 He taught school in the town of Gurabo.

-Biografia
+Career

 Dávila and his wife had a son on October 7, 1898, José Antonio Dávila, in the City of Bayamón, who would one day take after his father and become a poet himself.
 His experiences as a teacher and in agriculture later reflected in his poetry.
 In 1903, Dávila published his first book of poems "Patria".
 In this book he included poems which he wrote about Jose de Diego, Federico Degetau and Lola Rodríguez de Tió.
 He also included poems about the island and love in general.
 In 1904, Dávila became director of the weekly publication "Chantelier", which he co-founded with Braulio Dueño Colón.

 In 1905, Dávila ran for Mayor of the Municipality of Bayamon.
 He won the election and served as the municipality's mayor from 1905 to 1910.